 Get enough exercise.

 Healthy adults ages 18-65 should get at least 30 minutes of moderate intensity activity five days of the week.
-(For extra motivation, check out our workout playlist.)
+(For extra motivation, check out our workout tips and heart pumping playlist.)
 Older adults also need regular exercise, but should consult with their doctor before starting an exercise program.

 Eat a healthy diet.

 A heart-healthy diet includes whole grains, plenty of fruits and vegetables, low saturated fats and fish (preferably fatty fish) at least two times per week.
 (Missing a sweet treat?
 Try one of these healthier options.)

 Cigarette smokers are three to six times more likely to have a heart attack than non-smokers.